vtex/ux-writing/docs/principles/voice-chart.md

 ## When should I use the Voice Chart?

 This chart is your ally when writing microcopy.
 It can help you brainstorm, draft, edit and choose the right words.
 Have it with you whenever you are:
 - Drafting UX copy, and seeking to allign it to our brand's voice.
-- No sure which option is the best, from what you brainstormed.
+- Not sure which option is the best, amongst the options you brainstormed.
 - Editing your UX copy, adjusting grammar, punctuation and capitalization.
-- Polishing your copy to make it alligned to VTEX and the user's goals.
+- Polishing your copy to make it alligned to VTEX and user's goals.

 Check out our [Process](/docs/first-steps/process) page for more details and suggestions.